tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - “Think about how you can actively enhance your memory dividends.
 Would it help you to take more photos of your experiences?
 To plan reunions with people you’ve shared good times with in the past?
 Compile a video or a photo album?”
 We could start playing a slideshow of our albums on Google photos on a digital frame in our apartment.

+- **Cherishing Memorable Moments**
+  - Memorable moments don’t always have to come from life-changing events.
+Sometimes, the simple, everyday occurrences leave a lasting impact on our memories.

+  - **Take time to reflect**: Set aside a few minutes each day to recall special moments and acknowledge their impact on your life.
+  - **Be present**: Practice mindfulness and fully immerse yourself in the present moment during activities.
+  - **Capture memories**: Document your experiences and emotions using photographs, journals, or social media platforms.
+  - **Celebrate milestones**: Recognize and acknowledge accomplishments, big or small, to celebrate your progress and growth.

 # Aim to die with zero.

 - “Now, the vast majority of people can only dream of retiring by the relatively young age of 38—yet for John, that retirement age was actually a few years too late.
 Why?
 Two reasons.
 First, he’ll never get those years back that he spent just focusing on making money.
 He’ll never be 30 again, and his children will never again be babies.
 Second, he made so much money that he now faces the Brewster’s Millions problem: It’s actually hard to spend his fortune fast enough.
 He already lives in a magnificent house and these days does pretty much what he wants.
 One reason he can’t use up his money is his kids: Much as he’d enjoy having the über-popular pop band Maroon 5 play private concerts in his backyard every Saturday, for example, he doesn’t do anything of the sort, because he doesn’t want to spoil his children.”